Every new dev marketing hire should write docs

 This is especially true for product marketers.
 You must understand your customer's needs intimately.
 You must also deeply understand the product's technical features and benefits to create revenue generating value proposition.

 The onboarding benefits of getting new hires to write docs, technical whitepapers, etc, are numerous.
-Increased execution speed, product familiarity and cross-department team engagement are only three of the benefits.
+Increased execution speed, product familiarity, and cross-department team engagement are only three of the benefits.